 How do you currently handle the authorization of returns?
 Do you require an original packing slip?
 If so, this can hinder the return process for gift recipients — especially if they don’t want the gift giver to know they’re returning their gift!

 Consider letting customers choose a gift option at checkout.
 Refrain from including packing slips that list prices, or even include a gift receipt with instructions on how to return gifts.
 Make sure that you clarify your gift refund policy, as well; most merchants (including Amazon) allow gifts to be returned for a gift card, minus any return shipping and restocking fees.

 4. Automate the return process

 With the huge influx of returns after the holidays, automating the return process can make an otherwise overwhelming workload more manageable.
 One way to do this is by working with a 3PL to automate the reverse logistics process.

 “For reverse logistics, we have also been leveraging ShipBob’s Returns API to automate and streamline our routine RMA processes.
 Having ShipBob handle our returns has been a huge help in reducing our daily workload, and the ability to drive this process via API is wonderful.”Waveform Lighting Team

 You can also automate the customer-facing half of the equation.
-Whether you keep fulfillment in-house or outsource it, technologies like Returnly allow ecommerce merchants to create a fully hosted, brandable, self-service returns portal.
+Whether you keep fulfilment in-house or outsource it, technologies like Returnly allow ecommerce merchants to create a fully hosted, brandable, self-service returns portal.

 Returnly integrates with both Shopify to streamline the returns process for merchants and customers alike by automatically processing returns and refunds.